antaldaniel/dataandlyrics/content/post/2021-05-16-recommendation-outcomes/index.md

 +++
-title = "Recommendation Systems What can Go with the Algorithm?" subtitle = "Effects on equitable remuneration, fair value, cultural and media policy goals" date = 2021-05-06T07:10:00 lastmod = 2021-05-16T07:10:00
+title = "Recommendation Systems: What can Go Wrong with the Algorithm?" subtitle = "Effects on equitable remuneration, fair value, cultural and media policy goals" date = 2021-05-06T07:10:00 lastmod = 2021-05-16T07:10:00